 The average household income in Midland is $115,425 with a poverty rate of 10.59%.
 The median rental costs in recent years comes to - per month, and the median house value is -.
 The median age in Midland is 31.3 years, 31.4 years for males, and 31.2 years for females.

 Midland is located in Midland County, Texas and in the Southern Plains region of West Texas with a small section of the city in neighboring Martin County.
 Midland is located in the middle of El Paso, Dallas, and San Antonio, Texas and Albuquerque, New Mexico or about 330 miles west of Dallas and 305 miles east of El Paso.
-As of 2019, it's estimated that more than 136,000 people are living in Midland, making it the 24th most populous city in the state of Texas.

 In spite of already being established on the Texas and Pacific Railway as Midway Station in June of 1881 (due to its central location between El Paso and Fort Worth) the granting of the town’s first Post Office in 1884 saw Midland having to change its name, due to other Texan Midways, and thus Midland was officially born.
 When Midland County was first organized and separated from Tom Green County a year later in 1885, Midland became the county seat.

 By 1890, Midland had become one of the premier cattle shipping centers in all of Texas.
 In 1906, the city was incorporated, and by 1910 the city had established its first fire department.